toysoldier2012/Path-of-programmer/01 后端/01 Java/Quiz/Codingame Text.md

+You are writing an application aiming at making cocktails.
+A cocktail contains several ingredients (according to the customer's order) and it can quickly become complex to prepare.
+However, the different steps in the preparation process remain the same: adding an alcohol, adding a syrup, etc. If you know a design pattern that would be appropriate to prepare these cocktails, type its name in the text field (1 word only).
 ### 18. Which method of `Stream` can be used to **check whether a certain predicate matches at least one element in the stream**?

 _Write the name of the **most efficient** method to do so_